vl4dimir/ObjectiveMixin/README.md

 You can also use `[Mixin from:[SourceClass class] into:[DestinationClass class] followInheritance:YES];` to mix in all `SourceClass`'s inherited methods, up to the common ancestor of `SourceClass` and `DestinationClass`.
 In other words, if we have the following inheritance trees: `SourceClass -> BaseClass -> NSObject` and `DestinationClass -> NSObject`, then the `from:into:followInheritance:` method will mix in methods from both `SourceClass` and `BaseClass` into `DestinationClass`, but not from `NSObject` since it's their common ancestor (they already inherit its methods).

+There's also a convenient category defined in top of `NSObject` (it's defined in `Mixin.h`), so you can use it instead of calling `Mixin` class methods:

+	DestinationClass* destination = [[DestinationClass alloc] init];
+	[destination mixinFrom:[SourceClass class]];	// Or mixinFrom:followInheritance:
+	[(id)destination whatsMyName];	// Prints "My class name is: DestinationClass"

+Be aware that this is just syntactic sugar - even though the method is called on an object instance, it still extends the class itself.
+I actually prefer using the `Mixin` class, since it is more clear by reading the code that you're extending the class functionality, not just the functionality of a single object.

 Why?
 ----